nvim-focus/focus.nvim/README.md

 *This feature allows you to open a file in a split specifying which position you want it to be located*

-For example `:FocusSplitRight somefile.lua` will open `somefile.lua ` to the right of your current window You can also specify a mapping, or perhaps a function to even add lazy loading.
+For example `:FocusSplitRight somefile.lua` will open `somefile.lua ` to the right of your current window.

+You can also specify a mapping, or perhaps a function to even add lazy loading.